agentic-profile/agentic-profile-auth/README.md

 ## Examples

-- [Matchwise](https://x.matchwise.ai): A webapp and service that hosts user Agentic Profiles and supports one users agent chatting with another users agent to determine if the real people should meet IRL
+- [Matchwise](https://x.matchwise.ai): A webapp and service that hosts user Agentic Profiles and supports one user's agent chatting with another user's agent to determine if the real people should meet IRL
-- [Mike's Agentic Profile](https://iamagentic.ai): An example of an Agentic Profile
+- [Mike's Agentic Profile](https://iamagentic.ai/mike): An example of an Agentic Profile
-- [Agent Service Demo Sourcecode](): The source code of an Agent service running on Node
+- [Agent Service Demo Sourcecode](https://github.com/agentic-profile/agentic-profile-node-service): The source code of an Agent service running on Node
 - [Agent Service Demo](): The demo Agent service running on Node